NYCE-Software/typescript-nodejs-starter-config/README.md

 https://www.npmjs.com/package/@nyce/config

-Common configuration files used across projects.
+Common configuration files for useage across various projects.
+Import what you need, extend to fill any gaps and keep some of that valueable time to focus on your code.

 ## Installation